joshschmelzle/monitornetsh/README.md

 # known issues

+1. output does not update frequently
-this script relies on the data found in the output of `netsh wlan show interfaces`, and does not trigger a data refresh as it polls `netsh.exe`. this means that the signal quality and RSSI values are not frequently refreshed.
+    > this script completely relies on the output of `netsh wlan show interfaces`, and does not trigger a scan which would result in a data refresh. information may be delayed. signal quality and calculated RSSI will be delayed.

+2. rssi issn't greater than -50
-it's important to note that the signal quality found in the output of `netsh.exe` is a qualitative metric.

-this script uses linear interpolation to convert signal quality to RSSI. this means the RSSI reported by this script is not from the WLAN NIC driver.
+    > the signal quality metric found in the output is a qualitative metric. this script uses linear interpolation to convert signal quality to RSSI. the RSSI reported is a calculated metric, not a metric from the WLAN NIC driver.

 ## conversion formula